Blato, Korčula: History

-Blato got its name from a neighbouring field which flooded on regular basis, until 1911.
+Blato got its name from a neighbouring field which flooded on a regular basis until 1911.
 The Blato field was occasionally drained.
 This created a lake that dried up during summer.
 The construction of canals and tunnels channelled drainage water into the sea on the north coast.
 It created conditions for successful exploitation of more fertile land in this region.

 The town itself is one of the oldest settlements on Korčula and is situated in the middle of the western part of a field.
 The area of Blato is believed to have been settled during Roman times.
 There is a church, 'Our Lady of the Field', located on the Blato Field that has Roman floors that place its beginnings in the 4th century.
 Archaeological remains of Roman Junianum (agricultural estate) have been discovered.
 Other remains have been found in the local area dating back to prehistoric and Illyrian times.

 Between World War I and World War II, phylloxera attacked the grape vines, causing them to perish en masse.
 This greatly contributed to the economic crisis that was happening within the newly formed Yugoslavia.
 Blato was facing a mass exodus.
 It was the sixth largest place in Dalmatia, then a region of Austro-Hungary (Blato in 1910 had a population of 7,102).
 During 1924 and 1925, about 890 residents abandoned their homes and left Blato.
 Whole families emigrated to Australia and Brazil (especially São Paulo).

-During World War II Blato was bombed by the Allies.
+During World War II, Blato was bombed by the Allies.